GSA/digitalgov.gov/content/posts/2015-10-09-how-agencies-can-support-employee-professional-development.md

   - USDA
 ---

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/10/600-x-450-Opportunities-Just-Ahead-on-Green-Billboard-Tashatuvango-iStock-Thinkstock-464846821.jpg" %}
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/10/600-x-450-Opportunities-Just-Ahead-on-Green-Billboard-Tashatuvango-iStock-Thinkstock-464846821.jpg" alt="The words, "Opportunities Just Ahead," are on a green billboard with the sunrise behind it." %}

 Providing professional development for over 100,000 employees is no easy task.
 To build on the existing skills of their workforce, the U.S. Department of Agriculture (USDA) has piloted AgOpportunity, a program that matches USDA employees with projects that need their skills and interest.

 The idea for AgOpportunity came from the Partnership for Public Service’s [Excellence in Government (EIG) Fellowship program](http://ourpublicservice.org/issues/develop-leaders/excellence-in-government-fellows.php).
 As part of the year-long program, fellows were split into teams and charged with creating a results-orientated program that could effect real change in government.

 A four member team consisting of employees from the Department of Agriculture, Environmental Protection Agency, Department of Transportation, and Transportation Security Administration chose employee engagement as their project focus, with AgOpportunity the resulting pilot.